ln-vortex/ln-vortex/docs/client-rpc.md

 - All responses return a json object containing a `result` or an `error`, these can both be json objects.
 - All requests must have an id that is either a `string` or a `number`
 - All requests must have a `method` that is a `string`
-- When a request has parameters is must be a json object as a `params` field.
+- When a request has parameters it must have a `params` field that is a json object.

 Example request: